SamidZond/Practic/README.md

-#                             Hello, my name is Dmitry and you have landed on the page with my work
+#     h1 align="center">                        Hello, my name is Dmitry and you have landed on the page with my work
 #                                                        Have a good time
 # Practical work